khallad2/Mongo-Express-React18/README.md

 User Story 5:
 As a Player, I Want to End the Story and Reveal the Completed Narrative Acceptance Criteria:
-- Players have the option to end a story, signalling that the narrative is complete.
+- Players can end a story, signaling that the narrative is complete.
 - Upon ending, the entire story, including all contributed sentences, is presented in a shareable format.

-### Assumptions: During Development i had to have some assumptions
+### Assumptions:
- - User can create sentence after story is created (Create story then click Join and choose story or click on story link)
+ - User can create a sentence after a story is created (Create story then click Join and choose a story or click on story link)
- - User Can Share or Invite by click on Share -> copy link then share it with others
+ - User Can Share or Invite by click on the Share -> copy link and then share it with others
- - User can Invite anyone using unique story link to add sentence to non-completed story
+ - User can Invite anyone using a unique story link to add a sentence to the non-completed story
- - User can Invite anyone using unique story link to end non-completed story
+ - User can Invite anyone using a unique story link to end the non-completed story
- - User can Invite anyone using unique story link to view completed Narrative
+ - User can Invite anyone using a unique story link to view the completed Narrative
- - When user is invited to story via link he can not choose other stories from the menu on that link
+ - When a user is invited to a story via a link he can not choose other stories from the menu on that link
- - User can join non-completed story to add sentence at a time without any restrictions of sentence length or number of sentences
+ - User can join a non-completed story to add one sentence at a time without any restrictions of sentence length or number of sentences
- - User can join non-completed story and see last sentence using shared link or by choosing from menu-select story
+ - User can join a non-completed story and see the last sentence using a shared link or by choosing from the menu-select story
- - User can join non-completed story to end the story and reveal the Narrative and share link
+ - User can join a non-completed story to end the story reveal the Narrative and share link
- - user can join and end non-completed story only when it has at least one sentence
+ - User can join and end a non-completed story only when it has at least one sentence
- - User can join completed story to view the whole Narrative or share link
+ - User can join the completed story to view the whole Narrative or share the link
  - User can View all Stories and to
    - read completed stories and share links
-   - contribute and share link and view last sentence of non-completed story
+   - contribute and share links and view the last sentence of a non-completed story

 ### Prerequisites
 Mongo-db should be installed locally